NetworkCommons/sig0namectl/hugo-gh/content/about/index.md

 Dynamic helper tools allow hosts to automatically update DNS information about themselves as well as the services and resources they contribute to the community.

 Features include workflows that allow:
-- automated update scripts to share real-time changes in secure DNS-SD resource and service details
+- automated update scripts to share real-time changes in secure DNS-SD resource and service details;
-- real-time updates whenever host IP addresses change to aid accessibility during network connectivity changes
+- real-time updates whenever host IP addresses change to aid accessibility during network connectivity changes; and,
 - real-time locational updates sourced via gps devices

 # 📚 Javascript API